tomimick/tm-nuxtjs-starter/README.md

 same framework for the React ecosystem.
 Nuxt.js introduces a little more hierarchy, having folders for layouts, plugins, and middleware.

-This starter uses the nuxt-edge package, which is the upcoming Nuxt version 2 that relies on the latest, greatest Webpack 4.

 Vuex state management
 ---------------------